 What is the reason for the change? *

 Retaining subject sites from the previous session allows staff to prepare for the next session while continuing to work in the current or previous session site, and to provide access to study materials for students who are sitting supplementary and alternate exams for a previous session.

 Staff requested this in the evaluation of UTSOnline done in 2014, and students requested it in the evaluation of the temporary archiving solution at the end of the Autumn 2016 Session.

-Positive benefits reported include from students doing internships or placements at the end of a session who noted they would value being able to look back over the materials when they returned.
+Positive benefits reported include students doing internships or placements at the end of a session who noted they would value being able to look back over the materials when they returned.

 How will my site for a new session be made? *

 The UTSOnline subject creation process will be automated, drawing on information from the UTS Curriculum and Student System (CASS) for each session.